e-pet/adni-bias/README.md

 as described in the paper.

-Preprocessing (using FreeSurfer and SPM12) is not provided here; see the paper for details and feel free to contact us for help with the reproduction of our experiments.
+Preprocessing (using FreeSurfer and SPM12) is not provided here; see below for instructions and feel free to contact us for help with the reproduction of our experiments.

 For access to the raw MRI data, please refer to the Alzheimer's disease neuroimaging initiative (ADNI), https://adni.loni.usc.edu/.